ansible-community/ara/README.rst

 .. code-block:: bash

+    # Create a directory for a volume to store settings and a sqlite database
+    mkdir -p ~/.ara/server

     # Start an API server with podman from the image on DockerHub:
-    mkdir -p ~/.ara/server
     podman run --name api-server --detach --tty \
       --volume ~/.ara/server:/opt/ara:z -p 8000:8000 \
       docker.io/recordsansible/ara-api:latest